ubco-cmps/data301_course/notes/week06/week06_summary.md

 Hello!

-We're into the thick of things now!
+We're nearing the end now!

-Welcome to Week 6 - this week will be practicing with Git, and getting started with Python.
+Welcome to Week 6 - this week will be wrapping things up with the course, learning about Tableau, and I'll be giving you some parting thoughts about Data Analytics.

-More details coming soon...

 <label><input type="checkbox" id="week06_task1" class="box"> Review feedback you received, reflect on it, and make corrections to your repo if needed. </input></label>